I have been working on Bhakti for more than thirty years.

 (This essay was originally written for a collection of essays put together in honour of David Lorenzen.
 A shorter version of this has appeared in the said collection-’From Ancient to Modern: Essays in honour of David Lorenzen’- Edited by Saurabh Dube and Ishita Banerjee-Dube; and published by the Oxford University Press.)

 The story of this essay goes back to the summer of 2000, when I published an article in the Hindi Journal Bahuvachan, analysing the legends of the Kabir-Ramanand relationship.
 In that article, granting the common assumption that Ramanand was born in 1299 CE and passed away in 1410, I tried to look at the legends surrounding this key figure in the religious history of north India sympathetically.
 David Lorenzen, while appreciating my treatment of the legends, disagreed vehemently with the dates of Ramanand that I assumed in that article.
 I continued to work and reflect upon the question of Ramanand’s floruit and his role in the Bhakti sensibility of north India.
-In this essay, I have demonstrated that Ramanand was actually a senior contemporary of Kabir [as traditionally held].
+In this essay, I have demonstrated that Ramanand was indeed a senior contemporary of Kabir [as traditionally held].
 His late floruit and his “orthodox” Sanskrit image is actually a very late construct, rooted in the sectarian conflicts of the twentieth century.

 .